toyanunal/vba-automation-of-sap-excel-outlook/README.md

 1. VBA_to_SAP.txt => WHY TO USE: manipulate SAP using Excel VBA codes

     HOW TO USE:
+    * create a Macro-Enabled Excel file (.xlsm)
-    * paste this code inside a module in a Macro-Enabled Excel file (.xlsm)
+    * paste this code inside a module in that Excel file